 The Healthy People 2020 target aims to increase the percentage of female adolescents aged 13-17 years receiving two or three doses of HPV vaccine to 80%.96 Westchester County had the highest percentage of female adolescents aged 13-17 years who received three or more doses of the HPV vaccines (40.4%), while Rockland County had the lowest percentage (27.4%) [see Figure 207].
-The percentage of adolescent females who received three or more doses of the HPV vaccine in the overall percentage of adolescent females who received three or more doses of the HPV vaccine in the Mid-Hudson Region is well below the 80% target (36.1%).
+The percentage of adolescent females who received three or more doses has been increasing since 2014 [see Figure 208].
+The overall percentage of adolescent females who received three or more doses of the HPV vaccine in the Mid-Hudson Region is well below the 80% target (36.1%).